Driving In Israel With a Foreign Driver’s License

 1. A minimum age –

-• For A2 category (motorbike up to 125 cc, including electric) – 16 years old;
+• For A2 license category (motorbike up to 125 cc, including electric) – 16 years old;

-• For A1 category – 18 years old;
+• For A1 license category – 18 years old;

-• For A category – 21 years old.
+• For A license category – 21 years old.

 2. Not disqualified from obtaining a driver’s license in Israel.

 3. It’s been up to one year since the last entry into Israel.
-“Last entry” – last entry into Israel, before which they had been outside Israel for at least three consecutive months.
+“Last entry” – last entry into Israel before which they had been outside Israel for at least three consecutive months.

 5. The category on your foreign driver’s license matches the vehicle you are driving in Israel.